kcoriordan/community-edition/docs/site/content/docs/latest/aws.md

 * [ ] Ensure the Tanzu Community Edition is installed locally on the bootstrap machine.
 See [Install Tanzu Community Edition](cli-installation.md).
 * [ ] Install [`jq`]( https://stedolan.github.io/jq/download/) locally on the bootstrap machine.
 The AWS CLI uses `jq` to process JSON when creating SSH key pairs.
 * [ ] Install the [AWS CLI]( https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
-* [ ] Ensure you have an active AWS account.
+* [ ] Ensure you have an active AWS account with an access key and access key secret for your active AWS account.
+For more information, see
+   [AWS Account and Access Keys](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) in the AWS documentation.
 * [ ] Review the reference information for your AWS account here: [Reference information for AWS Account](ref-aws.md).

 ## Procedure

+To enable Tanzu Community Edition to create and manage VMs on Amazon EC2, it must have an AWS account along with:

+- Credentials for the AWS account
+- An SSH key pair registered with the account for every AWS region in which you plan to deploy management clusters

-To configure your AWS account credentials and SSH key pair, perform the following steps:
+You must set your account credentials to create an SSH key pair for the region where you plan to deploy clusters.

-1. Create an access key and access key secret for your active AWS account.
-For more information, see [AWS Account and Access Keys](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) in the AWS documentation.
+You have several options for configuring the AWS account credentials used to access EC2.
+The Credential Profiles option is the preferred option, managed with the aws configure command.
+These profiles save to a local shared configuration file, typically in `~/.aws/config`.

 1. Configure AWS credentials using one of the following methods: